Croyde: Beach

-The sandy 875 yd beach, which lost its Blue Flag status in 2012 due to water quality issues, lies at the back of the sheltered Croyde Bay.
+The sandy 875 yd beach, which as of 2022, holds 'Blue Flag' status, lies at the back of the sheltered Croyde Bay.

 A large dune system has formed past the high-tide mark.
 Sand underlies the land surface between the beach and the centre of Croyde village, 600 yd to the east.
 The beach forms the middle section of a trio of sandy beaches north of the Taw Estuary.
 Three-and-three-quarter-mile-long (6.0 km) Saunton Sands is 2/3 mi to the south, and 1.8 mi Woolacombe Sands, divided into Putsborough and Woolacombe beaches, is 0.93 mi to the north.
 Barbecues and contained fires are not permitted on Croyde beach.

 Croyde is used for surfing; the rides are generally short as the waves tend to pitch up and break quickly.
 There is a point break off Down End.
 There is a reef break at the northern (Baggy Point) end of the beach that works for about 60 minutes during some high tides.
 The shape of the bay funnels waves towards the beach.
 The beach is also steeper than either Woolacombe, Putsborough or Saunton Sands.
-Due to this, rip currents are extremely strong especially near the rocks at either end of the beach and at low tide, even when there is only a small swell.
+Due to this, rip currents are extremely strong especially near the rocks at either end of the beach or at low tide, even when there is only a small swell.
 These currents present danger to the strongest of swimmers.
 Any bathing should be done within the lifeguard-patrolled area.
 The break is very compact at low tide, resulting in many injuries.